amazon-archives/sql-jdbc/README.md

-## OpenDistro for ElasticSearch - JDBC
+## Open Distro for ElasticSearch - JDBC

-This is the driver for JDBC connectivity to a cluster running with OpenDistro for Elasticsearch SQL support.
+This is the driver for JDBC connectivity to a cluster running with Open Distro for Elasticsearch SQL support.

 ## Specifications